Below are some of the awards and activities of our students:

 - Four of our minors (Heather McGowan, Dillard Stephens, Chantara Tolbert, and Jack Warren) received Senior Achievement Awards.

-Jada Suber (minor) was invited to attend the 2014 Experimental Biology Conference in San Diego (April); you can read her account of the experience in the June 10th issue of South Carolina AHEConnects.
+Jada Suber (Creative Writing minor) was invited to attend the 2014 Experimental Biology Conference in San Diego (April); you can read her account of the experience in the June 10th issue of South Carolina AHEConnects.
 Also, for the second year in a row, Jada was accepted into the MUSC Summer Undergraduate Research Program in Charleston, SC.

 Junior major Abbie Bagwell‘s interview with Joel and Lenora Sansbury, owners of The Farmer’s Table in Spartanburg, SC, was published in the Spring 2014 issue of edible Upcounty.

 MaryBeth Schaffner‘s (English major and Creative Writing minor) presented her paper on “Academic Oppression and the Mediating Role of the Writing Center Tutor: Lessons from Theatre” at the 2014 Southeastern Writing Center Association Conference at East Carolina University in February 2014.

 On 22 February 2014, majors Cameron Brock, Danielle Jolly, Patrick Justice, and Meghan Mast presented their papers on Victorian British Literature at Coker College’s 6th annual Undergraduate Humanities Research Conference in Hartsville, SC.
 Their essays were written originally for Dr. Alexander’s courses.

 - Cameron Brock: “Suffering and Misery in Wuthering Heights” (ENGL 213: Research Methods)